ericbrasiln/traducoes-ph/intro-to-bash.md

 If you really want to get into Vim, there is a [good Vim guide](http://vimdoc.sourceforge.net/htmldoc/quickref.html) available.

 Using Vim to read files is relatively simple.
-You can use the arrow keys to navigate around and could theoretically read *War and Peace* through the command line (one should get an achievement for doing that).
+You can use the arrow keys to navigate around and could theoretically read *War and Peace* through the command line ( ).
 Some quick basic navigational commands are as follows:

 `Ctrl+F` (that is, holding down your 'control key' and pressing the letter F) will move you down a page (`Shift+UpArrow` for Windows).